AriFordsham/GHCWiki/records/overloaded-record-fields/overloaded-labels.md

 User code can never (usefully) call `fromLabel` (or `ip`) directly, because without explicit type application there is no way to fix `x`.

+*Lennart*: I don't like the type of `fromLabel`.
+I'd much rather it had type `fromLabel :: Proxy# x -> a`, because then it can be used without the explicit type application extension.

 ### Syntax